OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 Note that your Python script will have to be in the same directory as `oledQrCodeGenerator` in order for it to work properly.

+// TODO: you can do a import os and add the project directory to the python lib path. then the new script doesn't have to be in the same dir as oledQrCodeGenerator to work properly.

 ### Reading QR Codes